-In the following sections the results of the coupled-channels analysis is discussed for 92 Zr and 94 Mo.
-In total 19 unambiguously and 2 tentative spin-parity assignments could be made for 92 Zr.
+In the following sections the results of the coupled-channels analysis is discussed for ^{92}Zr and ^{94}Mo .
+In total 19 unambiguously and 2 tentative spin-parity assignments could be made for ^{92}Zr .
 For 3 states no spin could be assigned.
-For 94 Mo 17 angular distributions of cross sections could be measured with 13 unambiguously and 2 tentative assignments.
+For ^{94}Mo 17 angular distributions of cross sections could be measured with 13 unambiguously and 2 tentative assignments.
 Each of the angular distributions is shown and all transitions are discussed.
-It should be mentioned that - expect for some states in 94 Mo - no new spectroscopic information could be obtained from the present proton scattering experiments.
-Both nuclei are already measured in other hadron- and $(n,n'\gamma)$ -reactions with better energy resolutions.
+It should be mentioned that - expect for some states in ^{94}Mo - no new spectroscopic information could be obtained from the present proton scattering experiments.
+Both nuclei are already measured in other hadron and $(n,n'\gamma)$ reactions with better energy resolutions.
 The aim of this work is not to obtain new spectroscopic informations but to use the data for new insights in the properties of mixed-symmetry states.
-This will be done in the following chapters.
+This will be discussed in the following chapters.